How the challenge works

 Step 2: Build

-Equipped with this new knowledge and supported through either the hackathons or the modules, your students then dream up an AI concept that makes a difference in the world either for the earth, accessibility, humanitarian action or cultural heritage.
+Equipped with their new AI new knowledge and supported through either the hackathons or the lessons, your students then dream up an AI concept that makes a difference in the world either for the earth, accessibility, humanitarian action or cultural heritage.
+They do not need to code or build an AI, they just need to innovate a concept.

 Step 3: Submit